Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: The transform on 2-tensors in the normal gauge

 \begin{lemma} The first two columns of $ $ expanded relative to the $\Span\{\eta\}$-based decomposition of the domain, can be multiplied from the left by an operator with symbol $ $ and from the right by an operator with symbol of the form $ $ with $b^{(j)}$ and $c^{(j)}$ in $S^{-1,0}$, such that the result has principal symbol of the form

 with $\tilde a_{00}^{(0)}=a_{00}^{0}$ elliptic in $S^{-1,0}$, $\tilde a_{11}^{(1)}\in S^{-2,0}$ elliptic, $\tilde a_{11}^{(0)}\in S^{-2,-1}$.

-Furthermore, $\tilde a_{00}^{(0)},\tilde a_{11}^{(k)}$ depend continuously (in the indicated spaces) on the metric $g$ (with the $\CI$ topology on $g$) as long as $g$ is $C^k$-close (for suitable $k$) to a background metric $g_0$ satisfying the assumptions on the metric. \end{lemma}
+Furthermore, $\tilde a_{00}^{(0)},\tilde a_{11}^{(k)}$ depend continuously (in the indicated spaces) on the metric $g$ (with the $\CI$ topology on $g$) as long as $g$ is $C^k$-close (for suitable $k$) to a background metric $g_0$ satisfying the strict convexity assumptions on the metric, the boundary and $x$. \end{lemma}

 \begin{proof} The proof is completely parallel to that of Corollary~\ref{cor:1-form-pre-post-mult}. \end{proof}

 This lemma will be used below as the input for the regularity theory in the normal gauge.